Alesis recital pro review: The most valuable entry level piano?

-My first impression on the recital pro was that i got a feeling of a very structured piano.
+My first impression of the recital pro was that I got a feeling of a very structured piano.
 This might sound weird, but what I mean is that if you look at the construction and the panel.

 I then really think they succeed to make it easy to understand.
-The buttons and the panel lays in the middle of the piano on another kind of materiel.
+The buttons and the panel lay in the middle of the piano on one another kind of material.
 Makes it easy and structured, my opinion.

 Apart from that, I also think it’s a good looking digital piano.
 In many ways it looks similar to every other digital piano, but i like the matte black interior with the shiny looking keys.
 Built in a very plastic format, not so surprising in this price range,

 Luckily comes in a compact lightweight design, this allows you to be anywhere to be able to play, that’s a privilege every piano player should appreciate to have.
 The weight is only about 26 lbs (11.8 kg).
 And dimensions of 51.6 x 13.8 x 5.5" / 131 x 35.1 x 14 cm.

 As mentioned before, I really think they made a good job making it easy for people to navigate.
 Similar to many other digital pianos in the same price range, they actually don’t use the function button to more or less navigate all the buttons.